 Every Catholic diocese in the world either has its own marriage tribunal, or (in the case of very small, understaffed, and/or poor dioceses) has a permanent arrangement with another diocese that handles all the marriage cases that are brought by the faithful in its territory.
 If, at the end of a process, a marriage is found to be valid, nothing else needs to be done and the matter may end there, unless the petitioning spouse wants to try to press the matter further.
 But if a marriage tribunal finds that a particular marriage was null, the entire dossier of the proceedings is sent to the marriage tribunal of another diocese.
 In canonical parlance, this appellate tribunal is referred to as the tribunal of second instance.

 Few Catholics realize it, but each diocese has a standing arrangement with another diocese that will take all its marriage cases on appeal.
-For example, the second-instance tribunal for the Archdiocese of Washington, DC is Cleveland, Ohio; that of my own diocese of Arlington, Virginia is Baltimore, Maryland.
+For example, the second-instance tribunal for the Archdiocese of Washington, DC is Cleveland, Ohio; that of Arlington, Virginia is Baltimore, Maryland.
 This means that every single time the Arlington marriage tribunal finds a marriage to be invalid, the appellate tribunal in Baltimore automatically gets the same case and they review the entire process all over again from top to bottom.
 If they agree with the findings of the Arlington tribunal (the tribunal of first instance), they issue a decision to that effect—and only then is the case considered to be finished (c.
 1682.2).
 The marriage is “officially” considered to be invalid only after the second-instance tribunal asserts that it is in agreement with the decision of the first-instance tribunal; and only then does the Church hold that the spouses are free to marry in the Church, since they were never married in the first place (c.
 1684.1).

 This explains in part why so many people seeking annulments find that the process seems to take forever.
 For a marriage to be annulled, it actually has to be judged twice.